-(d) The following table summarizes Ambler Metals LLC's net loss from the formation of the joint venture on February 11, 2020 to the end of the reporting period on November 30, 2020.
+(d) The following table summarizes Ambler Metals' net loss for the year ended November 30, 2021 and from the formation of the joint venture on February 11, 2020 to the end of the reporting period on November 30, 2020.
+For the prior year comparative, \$0.3 million has been reclassed from general and administrative expense to mineral properties expense in order to reflect the current year presentation.